 Address: 713 12th St, Lafayette, LA 70501

-Ah, New Orleans.
-One of the best cities in the world for eating and we definitely made the most of our five days there, eating all the beignets and sampling local dishes like heavenly charbroiled oysters and New Orleans style crab cakes.
+One of the best reasons to visit New Orleans is the food scene, and we definitely made the most of our five days there, eating all the beignets and sampling local dishes like heavenly charbroiled oysters and New Orleans style crab cakes.

 There are so many incredible places to eat in New Orleans and although we only scratched the surface, I feel like we got a nice overview of foodie New Orleans, but we still have a whole lot of delicious reasons to return.